 But for eco-conscious consumers, is Amazon Prime the best option?
 Does the ease of free shipping make us more wasteful?
 Does Amazon always make the most eco-friendly shipping decisions?

-Amazon.com declined to comment for this article, but we did hear from several of the online retailer's customers — both individuals and companies — who offered their perspectives.
+Amazon.com declined to comment for this article, but we did hear from several of the online retailer's customers — both individuals and companies — who offered their perspectives on whether or not Amazon is green-friendly.

 1-click equals one-stop shopping